 Take part in a Funetics activity

-England Athletics have launched ‘Funetics’, a programme that has been designed to reflect the requirements of the National Curriculum Key Stage 1 and 2.
-At their website, you’ll find videos demonstrating FUN activities based on fundamental core movement skills: running, jumping and throwing.
+England Athletics have launched ‘Funetics’ – a programme that has been designed to reflect the requirements of the National Curriculum Key Stage 1 and 2.
+Their website has videos demonstrating FUN activities based on fundamental core movement skills: running, jumping and throwing.

-Look after your mind, body and fuel with her spirit
+Look after your mind and body with Her Spirit

 A personalised coaching and community app for your mind and body – including live daily workouts, a weekly podcast, weekly community challenges, weekly live meditations, and immune boosting recipes.

 Try a relaxing yoga session with Cosmic Kids Yoga

 It’s important to take time to look after physical and mental wellbeing while social distancing.